mihkostas/keypressGD/README.md

 Press "Ctrl+q" and then "v" one time to stop it.

-keypressGD is gonna run on the background , you have to close it from the Taskbar afterwards.
+keypressGD is gonna run on the background , you have to close it from the Taskbar when you finish with GD.

 **Note:**